Headache, migraine and acupressure

-We all know that one nasty pain.
-It either starts gradually, gets stronger and stronger, presses or hammers your head out of the blue.
-Depending on the severity, most people only know three solutions: The "eyes to the head" method, numbing with medication or crawling into bed and preferably never getting up again.
+We all know that nasty pain.
+It either starts slowly, gets stronger and stronger, or hits your head like a hammer out of the blue.
+Depending on how severe it is, most people only know three solutions: the "close your eyes and get through it" method, numbing yourself with medication, or crawling into bed and never wanting to get up again.

-Acupressure is a wonderful method to support you with headaches or migraines, strengthen your immune system and give you important moments of relaxation, which are so urgently needed in precisely these phases.
-With the right acupressure points, you can relieve your pain, at least temporarily.
+Acupressure is a wonderful method to help you with headaches or migraines, strengthen your immune system, and give you important moments of relaxation, which are so urgently needed during these phases.
+With the right acupressure points, you can at least temporarily relieve your pain.

-In this blog article, we would like to inform you about headaches of all kinds and provide you with alternative methods that can support you in addition to conventional medical treatment.
+In this blog article, we would like to inform you about all types of headaches and provide you with alternative methods that can support you alongside conventional medical treatment.

 Content